-Despite not having one senior on his roster and playing one of the toughest schedules in the nation, Entlich and the Lady Cougars went 15-6-1 in 2013 and won a share of the PBC regular season title for the first time since 2010.
-Early in the season, Entlich guided CSU to its first ever win over a top-five opponent.
+Despite not having one senior on the roster and playing one of the toughest schedules in the nation, Columbus State captured the PBC regular season title in 2013.
+Early in that season, Entlich guided CSU to its first-ever win over a top-five opponent.

 In addition, he served as Director of Coaching for the Countryside Lightning Youth Soccer Program with 22 competitive and 100 recreational teams under his guidance.
 Previous to Tampa, he served as an assistant coach at the University of Mississippi and was a men's assistant at his alma mater, Virginia Tech.

 Entlich was a four-year member of the Hokie soccer program that saw him earn All-Conference, All-State and team MVP honors in 1993, as well as serving as the team captain.
 The ’93 season was one of the best single-season performances for a Virginia Tech player as he tallied the second-most points (37), tied for fourth-most goals (14), and tied for fifth-most assists (nine).
 His career marks of 30 goals (sixth), 16 assists (10th), and 76 points (sixth) place him in the top-10 in all three categories as well.

 Entlich holds a United States Soccer Federation “A” license.
 He graduated with a B. A. in Liberal Arts in 1994 from Virginia Tech.
 Jay and his wife Megan have four children - Grace, Katie, Jacob, and Lexi.